-This will create a temporary VNIC over interface "nge0" with the VLAN ID 23.
+This will create a temporary VNIC template over interface "nge0" with the VLAN ID 23.
 To create VNIC templates that are persistent across host reboots, skip the -t parameter in the above command.
 You may check the current state of links using:

-\$ dladm sh ow-link
+\$ dladm sho w-link

-LINK CLASS MTU STATE BRIDGE OVER
+LINK CLASS MTU STA TE BRIDGE 0VE R

 nge0 phys 1500 up

-nge1 phys 1500 down
+nge1 phys 1500 dow n

-vboxvnic_te emplate0 vn ic 1500 up nge0
+vboxvnic_te emplate0 vnic 15 90 up nge 0

-\$ dladm sh LINK vboxvnic_te OVER SPE je0 100 DDRESS 20:25:12:75 MACADDRTYPE random VID 23
+\$ dladm sho LINK vboxvnic_te OVER SPEED 1000 DDRESS 20:25:12:75 ACADDRTYPE andom VID 23

-In the example above, once the VNIC template is created, any VMs that need to be on VLAN 23 over the physical interface "nge0" can use the VNIC template.
+Once the VNIC template is created, any VMs that need to be on VLAN 23 over the interface "nge0" can be configured to bridge using this VNIC template.

-VNIC templates makes managing VMs on VLANs simpler and efficient, as the VLAN details are not stored as part of every VM's configuration but rather inherited from the VNIC template which can be modified anytime using dladm.
+VNIC templates makes managing VMs on VLANs simpler and efficient.
+The VLAN details are not stored as part of every VM's configuration but rather inherited from the VNIC template while starting the VM.
+The VNIC template itself can be modified anytime using dladm.

-Apart from the VLAN ID, VNIC templates can be created with additional properties such as bandwidth limits, CPU fanout etc. Refer to your Solaris network documentation on how to accomplish this.
-These additional properties, if any, are also applied to VMs which use the VNIC template.
+VNIC templates can be created with additional properties such as bandwidth limits, CPU fanout etc. Refer to your Solaris network documentation on how to accomplish this.
+These additional properties, if any, are also applied to VMs which bridge using the VNIC template.